gusutabopb/aioinflux/docs/usage.rst

 Chunked responses are not supported when using the ``dataframe`` output format.

+See the `InfluxDB official docs <https://docs.influxdata.com/influxdb/v1.7/guides/querying_data/#chunking>`__ for more on chunked responses.

 Iterating responses
 ^^^^^^^^^^^^^^^^^^^

 By default, :meth:`~aioinflux.client.InfluxDBClient.query`
 returns a parsed JSON response from InfluxDB.
-In order to easily iterate over that JSON response point by point, Aioinflux provides the ``iterpoints`` function, which returns a generator object:
+In order to easily iterate over that JSON response point by point, Aioinflux provides the :func:`~aioinflux.iterutils.iterpoints` function, which returns a generator object:

 .. code:: python